PopGenClustering/AlignmentCost/README.md

     [0.15,0.22,0.57,0.06]])
     ```

-  * Use fixed point algorithm to perform MLE (maximum likelihood estimation) of the Dirichlet parameters.
+  * Use a fixed-point algorithm to perform MLE (maximum likelihood estimation) of the Dirichlet parameters.
     ```python
     a0 = initial_guess(Q)
     a = fixed_point(Q, a0)